lamnhan066/language_helper/README.md

   ## Automation / workflow rules

   13. Do not prompt the user for permission or confirmation; perform the translation using best effort.
+Do not stop prematurely — continue translating until every `TODO` value in the input file has been translated and all corresponding `TODO` markers have been removed.
+If you encounter transient errors or rate limits, retry and resume work until the translation pass is fully complete.
   14. After finishing the translation pass, include a short summary note that describes:

       * Any ambiguous entries and the choices you made.